 If the imposition of any of these penalties precludes the Group from operating its business, it would no longer be in a position to generate revenue or cash from it.
 If the imposition of any of these penalties causes the Company to lose its rights to direct the activities of its consolidated VIE or its rights to receive its economic benefits, the Company would no longer be able to consolidate these entities, and its financial statements would no longer reflect the results of operations from the business conducted by VIE except to the extent that the Company receives payments from VIE under the contractual arrangements.
 Either of these results, or any other significant penalties that might be imposed on the Company in this event, would have a material adverse effect on its financial condition and results of operations.
-Nevertheless, the laws and regulations that imposed restrictions on foreign ownership in advertising companies, including the Administrative Provisions on Foreign-Invested Advertising Enterprises were abolished in June 2015.
-To the extent any current or future business of OptAim VIE can be directly operated by the Company's wholly owned subsidiaries under PRC law, the Company is in the process of transferring such business to the Company's wholly owned subsidiaries.

 On January 19, 2015, the Ministry of Commerce ("MOFCOM"), released for public comment a proposed PRC law, the Draft Foreign Investment Law, that appeared to include VIEs within the scope of entities that could be considered to be foreign investment enterprises ("FIEs"), that would be subject to restrictions under existing PRC law on foreign investment in certain categories of industry.
 The National People's Congress approved the Foreign Investment Law on March 15, 2019, effective on January 1, 2020.
 The Foreign Investment Law removes all references to the terms of "de facto control" or "contractual control" as defined in the draft published in 2015.
 However, the Foreign Investment Law has a catch-all provision under the definition of "foreign investment" which includes investments made by foreign investors in China through means stipulated in laws or administrative regulations or other methods prescribed by the State Council.
-In the event that the State Council in the future promulgates laws and regulations that deem investments made by foreign investors through contractual arrangements with its VIE and the Group's ability to conduct business through the VIE could be severely limited.
+In the event that the State Council in the future promulgates laws and regulations that deem investments made by foreign investors through contractual arrangements as "foreign investment" the Group's ability to use the contractual arrangements with its VIE and the Group's ability to conduct business through the VIE could be severely limited.